Former Indians know they have

 Will rejoice in the shared glow of decades of memories

-That began half a century ago, and the lyrics to old songs
+That began half a century ago, and the lyrics to old

 Will stir nostalgia and contentment for the way we were,